AEROSPACE ENGINEERING

 Dr. Annisa Jusuf, S.T, M.T.

-Head of Undergraduate & Master`s
+Head of Undergraduate and Graduate

-Program in Aerospace in Engineering
+Programs in Aerospace in Engineering

 First Year

-Second and Third Years
+Second and Third Year

 Fourth Year